amrithvenkat12/TheEyes/README.md

-First and beforehand, I want to thank Ross Kippenbrock for the "Finding Lane Lines for Self Driving Cars" video.
-His explanation is incredibly good and helped me.

-I also want to thank Li Wang for uploading a Lane Detection algorithm and making it publicly available.
+First and beforehand, I want to thank Li Wang for uploading a Lane Detection algorithm and making it publicly available.
 He has also, referenced those codes he used as well.
-You can find his code here: https://github.com/liwangGT/CarND-Advanced-Lane-Lines Also he has a YouTube video here with the running program: https://www.youtube.com/watch?v=X8QN-qY7uIo
+You can find his code here: https://github.com/liwangGT/CarND-Advanced-Lane-Lines Also he has a YouTube video here with the running program: https://www.youtube.com/watch?v=X8QN-qY7uIo In a brief, I took Li Wang's code, migrated it into ROS platform and adjusted/changed/added many things to make it work live on the ADAS car.

 With that said, welcome to our Lane Detection Project.
-The main goal here is detect lanes in a racing track utilizing the ADAS car and its camera. https://www.digitalwerk.net/adas-modellauto/
+The main goal here is detect lanes in a racing track utilizing the ADAS car and its camera.

-In a brief, I took Li Wang's code, migrated it into ROS platform and adjusted/changed/added many things to make it work live on the ADAS car.
+You can find info about the ADAS car here: https://www.digitalwerk.net/adas-modellauto/

 If you are in need of a similar project running on ROS or using Machine Vision, feel free to use this code.
 _____________________________